-So, you’ve done the tricky bit and have received your ADHD diagnosis.
+So, you’ve done the hard part and have received your ADHD diagnosis.
 (Congrats!)
-Maybe your family and friends know about it by now, and you’ve all but fallen into a new cadence.
-But now comes the next hurdle — should you disclose your diagnosis to your boss?
+Maybe your family and friends know about it by now, and you’ve fallen into a comfortable routine.
+But now comes the next hurdle — should you disclose your ADHD diagnosis to your boss?

 Many ADHDers struggle with job-related challenges that are tied to executive functioning, such as time management and prioritization.
 But, while we're feeling overwhelmed with these challenges, our colleagues and employers may perceive us as lazy, irresponsible, disorganized and easily distracted.
 Overall, this makes for a less-than-optimal work environment.

 So, is it possible that disclosing your ADHD diagnosis could improve multiple facets of that environment and ultimately increase your productivity?
 After all, what better ally is there to have in the workplace than your boss?
 However, though we all know the perks of disclosure in any relationship, life is seldom that simple.

 👍 Pro: Your boss might be more understanding and patient with you moving forward.